 - Glass of beer: €1.50

-Resident ski pass: €250 (different deals are available above and below this, however)
+- Resident ski pass: €250 (however, different deals are available above and below this)

 Given the amazing mountain scenery, Andorra is a top-tier ski destination.
 Living in the principality means you get to have a lot of fun on the slopes.
 This is made even easier given that the year-round ski passes and bike parks cost less than €200 in some scenarios.
 Grandvalira, Vallnord – Pal Arinsal, and Ordino Arcalis operate cable cars and chairlifts for winter skiing and biking or sightseeing in the summer.

 Additionally, marked hiking trails, maintained via ferratas, and signed road routes for cyclists are featured throughout the country.
-Whether you’re an outdoor enthusiast or professional athlete, Andorra is the perfect place to train and play.
+Whether you’re an outdoor enthusiast or professional athlete, Andorra is the perfect place for you to train and play.

 Overall, if outdoor recreation is important to your life, Andorra should tick all the boxes.

 Andorra is often considered to be a tax haven.
 While that’s not exactly true, reasonable taxation is a big advantage of living in Andorra.
 Compared to other countries, the tax system in Andorra is simple.
 You might even consider the country a quaint duty-free shop nestled in the endless mountains.

 Let’s take a look at some tax situations in Andorra: